mrtoffdev/tescore-v1/README.md

 ![Preview](https://raw.githubusercontent.com/mrtoffdev/tescore-v1/main/readme/long_preview.png)

 ---
-### 📢 Warning: This repository is currently going through VCS platform migration.
-For the most stable release available, refer to the project hosted in [GitLab](https://gitlab.com/christopherjr.abadillos/tescore) 📢
+### 📢 Warning: This repository is currently going through VCS platform migration, and possibly a partial / large rewrite of the internals in the future.
+For the first stable release available, refer to the project hosted in [GitLab](https://gitlab.com/christopherjr.abadillos/tescore) 📢
 ---
 ## ⚀ Dependencies: